Nekos4Lyfe/TokenMixer/README.md

 The same quirk applies for color.
 You will note colors in these photos are very "plain" so to speak

-First , we will add a detailer LoRa with offset noise to see the change in output:
+First , we will add a detailer LoRa with offset noise to see the change in output.
+Here is the link to LoRa used in this example : https://civitai.com/models/82098/add-more-details-detail-enhancer-tweaker-lora

 ![grid 2](https://github.com/Nekos4Lyfe/TokenMixer/assets/130230016/e19203d8-9fc4-41b1-a28c-c6fcd9b21a80)